|

 Things to see

 Bribie Island has 55 square Kilometres that are uninhabited, which means it’s full of wildlife, bushland, lakes, and many different areas to explore.
-Apart from that, you have several different beaches, Hiking, kayaking, fishing and very popular for jet skiing.
-Locals will bring over their own human-propelled vehicles and spend days around the water.

 For those options out of the water, you have plenty of shops, restaurants, cafes, museums, and even a Butterfly house to check out.